 The biggest issue of renting your car is: where to park?
 Keep in mind that when you arrive at Niagara Falls there will be many parking lots in sight, but please remember that the ones closest to the falls are the most rip-off ones.

-During our trip, we found something for $8 CAD per day, while a “normal” price everywhere was $5 CAD an hour!
+During our trip, we found a good parking for $8 CAD per day, while a “normal” price everywhere was $5 CAD an hour!

 Please click on this link and it will take you to Google Maps to show you the coordinates of our parking; it was a 4-5 min walk from the Falls, so not far at all!

-If you are going to park on the American side, you will find four available parking lots.
+If you are going to park on the side of the American Falls, you will find four available parking lots.
 Parking Lot #1 and #2 charge $10 USD per car, per day, while parking Lot #3 and Lot #4 have a fee of $8 USD per car per day.
-You can see more details on how to find them here.
-On that link you will find a downloadable map document of the Niagara Falls area where the parking lots’ location is marked.
+You can check out more details on how to find them here.
+On that link you will find a downloadable map document of the area where the parking lots’ location is marked.

 PRO TIP: If you are driving from the USA, make sure to park your car on the USA side and walk across the bridge.
 Crossing the border by car would be much more time consuming, trust me!
 The line at the Peace Bridge can be very long so it makes sense to leave your car on the American side – unless you are continuing further to Canada, of course!